 Questions worth answering before we talk.

-A fractional COO is a senior operator embedded part-time inside a company to install operating discipline, fix process bloat, and document playbooks, without the cost of a full-time hire.
-The role is typically retained on a multi-month basis at a fraction of full-time COO compensation.
+An Operations Architect, what the industry typically calls a fractional COO, is a senior operator embedded part-time inside a company to architect the operating system the business runs on: install operating discipline, fix process bloat, and document the playbooks your team will run on after the engagement ends.
+We don't replace your operating function; we architect the system it runs on, then hand it back, documented, in 90 days.
+The role is retained on a multi-month basis at a fraction of full-time COO compensation.

-How is a fractional COO different from a management consultant?
+How is an Operations Architect different from a management consultant?

 Consultants deliver decks.
-A fractional COO does the work.
-The difference is operational accountability, sitting in your standups, owning hand-offs, getting paged when production breaks, and leaving documented systems behind.
+An Operations Architect does the work.
+The difference is operational accountability: sitting in your standups, owning hand-offs, getting paged when production breaks, and leaving documented systems behind.
 We are operators, not advisors.

-Engagements at Obsidian Axis Group run $3,000–$7,500 per month, depending on scope and embed depth.
-A typical engagement replaces $15,000–$25,000/month in operational overhead, software spend plus the hidden labor cost of managing tools nobody fully understands.
+Engagements at Obsidian Axis Group run $7,500 to $12,500 per month on a 90-day arc, depending on scope and embed depth.
+The entry point is a $10,000 fixed-fee Operational Diagnostic that credits 100% toward the engagement.
+A typical engagement replaces $15,000 to $25,000/month in operational overhead: software spend plus the hidden labor cost of managing tools nobody fully understands.

 How long does a typical engagement run?

-When should a company hire a fractional COO instead of a full-time COO?
+When should a company hire an Operations Architect instead of a full-time COO?

 When the operational gap is real but doesn't justify $250K/year + equity.
-Common situations: post-acquisition (the seller-COO leaves, the new owner needs operating discipline installed), a $10M–$50M company where the founder is the bottleneck, or a portfolio company where the sponsor wants documented ops before the next round.
+Common situations: post-acquisition (the seller-COO leaves, the new owner needs operating discipline installed), a $10M to $50M company where the founder is the bottleneck, or a portfolio company where the sponsor wants documented ops before the next round.
+If you already have a COO, an Operations Architect engagement complements the role.
+We architect the system; your COO runs it.

-What does a fractional COO actually do day-to-day?
+What does an Operations Architect actually do day-to-day?

 In month one: operational due diligence, waste audit, decision-routing map.
 Months two through four: stabilizing the highest-leverage broken process.
 Months four through six: writing the SOPs, KPIs, and playbooks the company will run on after we leave.
 Final months: training the in-house team to run it without us.

-Is a fractional COO a fit for a private-equity portfolio company?
+Is an Operations Architect engagement a fit for a private-equity portfolio company?

 Yes, particularly post-acquisition.
 The Axis Method was built for sponsor-led ops installs.
 We coordinate with the deal team on reporting cadence, integrate with whatever PortCo monitoring already exists, and produce the documented operating system the next investor will want to see in due diligence.